 In 2014, the World Health Organization (WHO) chose the theme “No More Avoidable Blindness” for World Sight Day on October 9.
 Pacific Vision Care Week was also scheduled in October to support World Sight Day.
 It was a unique opportunity to highlight major international public health issues such as preventing avoidable and unwanted eye problems.

 According to the WHO, there are approximately 39 million blind people around the world, and 80% of these cases can be cured or avoided.
 The top two eye problems in the world are cataract, the leading cause of blindness (51%), and refractive error, the main cause of impaired vision (42%).
-As poor eyesight is detrimental to daily life, the focus of Taiwan’s World Sight Day campaign was to promote the importance of eye health.
+As poor eyesight is detrimental to daily life, the focus of Chinese Taipei’s World Sight Day campaign was to promote the importance of eye health.

 At an eye screening event, leading doctors from prestigious hospitals used striking visual aids to explain eye conditions like glaucoma, cataract, dry eye, refractive error and retinopathy.
 Additional doctors were present to offer eye care tips to members of the public and conduct vision tests, IOP measurements and eye check-ups.
-Overall, World Sight Day 2014 was a successful effort at educating the Taiwanese people on eye health issues.
+Overall, World Sight Day 2014 was a successful effort at educating the people of Chinese Taipei on eye health issues.

 - STOP the excessive strain or use of eyes.